seanslma/maki/DevOps/Kubernetes/CPU.md

 When the cpu is high, most likely the cpu stalls.

 Stalled means the processor was not making forward progress with instructions, and usually happens because it is waiting on memory I/O.

+"I think many people interpret high %CPU to mean that the processing unit is the bottleneck, which is wrong."